MhLiao/DB/README.md

 - [x] Document for testing and training
 - [x] Evaluation
 - [x] Demo script
+- [ ] re-organize and clean the parameters
 - [ ] More models on more datasets

 ## Installation